How to clean your air conditioner filter

 Next we’ll prepare our Quick Clean kit ready for use.
 Insert the universal adapter into your vacuum cleaner tube, followed by the flexible connection hose.
 There are two brush sizes provided.

-Cleaning the air filter
+Cleaning the filter of an air conditioner

 air conditioner filter removal

-Let’s now clean an Air Filter.
-This should be performed every two weeks.
-With the front panel open, unclick the Air Filter and remove.
-Light dust can be removed with low power vacuuming, or wash in lukewarm water for heavier dirt.
-Allow to dry and place aside.
+With the front panel open, unclick the Air Filter and remove it.
+Light dust can be removed with low-power vacuuming, or for heavier dirt, wash it in lukewarm water.
+Allow it to dry and place it aside.

 clean the Heat Exchanger within your air conditioner